IOS102-Project/RoomEase/README.md

 * User can view a history of completed chores and by whom.
 * User can view a calendar of chore assignments.
 * User can comment on a bill or chore.
+* User can view a list of shared upcoming and past events.
+* User can add a new event with a title, description, date, and time.
+* User can see the details of a specific event.
+* User can set up recurring events (e.g., weekly "Game Night").
+* User can receive a push notification reminder before an event starts.
+* User can RSVP to an event (e.g., Going, Not Going).
+* User can see who is attending an event.

 ### 2. Screen Archetypes